xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/mcp/prompt.md

 To obtain information about available tools and whether they are currently enabled, use the help tool.
 Tools can be disabled in the settings menu if they are considered mutation tools that can modify systems.

-Sudo elevation requires a password to be configured in XPipe.
-If sudo elevation fails, tell the user to add a password to the user identity of the system.
+Sudo elevation is automatically handled by XPipe, this means that you don't need to adjust the sudo command.
+XPipe will automatically add a secure askpass environment to any sudo command passed, so that the password is delivered directly from XPipe.
+If sudo elevation fails, tell the user to add a password to the user identity of the system in XPipe.

+When a user refers to a system with a name or ID, you can look up the server with the list_systems tool using the EXACT name the user wrote.
+You MUST use the exact name the user specified to avoid ambiguous names on incomplete names.
+If you believe the name is already the exact name as specified in XPipe, you can skip the list_systems tool and use the EXACT name directly for other tool calls.

 When a user says that they want to connect to a certain system, DO NOT open a terminal with the open_terminal tool unless explicitly asked.
 Call the run_command tool with the command "pwd" to open a shell session and determine the current working directory.
 After the command is completed, say that the session has been established successfully.
 From then on, assume that all instructions refer to this system until the user connected to a different system.